am8850/azure-docs/APP-SERVICES.md

 - Deploying a containers
 - Java Apps on Tomcat
   - How are WAR file restored on App Service
+  > **Tip:** Tomcat can host many apps, but when an app is deployed to App Services, it is expanded at root level.
+For example, if your app was access by going to http://server/app/index.jsp in App Service the same app would be available at: https://appservice.net/index.jsp.
 - Perforamnce:
   - Differences between ZipDeploy (local) and WebDeploy (NFS)
 - Networking: